-SBA Loans For Real Estate: Your Best Options
+SBA Loans For Real Estate: SBA 504 VS 7(a) Loans Comparison

 Table of Contents

-If you need an SBA loan to buy property, a 504 or 7(a) Loan is your best bet.
-While both can be used for real estate, the two do have differences that make some better for small business owners than others.
+If you’re seeking an SBA real estate loan to buy property, the 504 and 7(a) loan programs are your best bets.
+While both can be used for real estate, they have some differences that can make one better for small business owners than the other.

 The main differences are in where the funding originates, the loan structure, and the SBA loan down payment.
-504 loans are supported by both the SBA and CDCs (certified development companies) and have strict loan structures in which the borrower is only required to make a down payment of 10%.
+SBA 504 loans are supported by both the SBA and CDCs (Certified Development Companies) and have strict loan structures in which the borrower is only required to make a down payment of 10%.

 A 7(a) loan is backed only by the SBA.
-The structure of the loan can vary dramatically depending on the risk involved with financing– 10% is the minimum down payment required.
+The loan structure can vary dramatically, depending on the risk involved with financing– 10% is the minimum down payment required.

 The SBA 504 loan is a program backed by the SBA and Certified Development Companies.
 These selective loans are open to for-profit small businesses operated by United States citizens and resident aliens.
 They offer fixed interest rates, long-term financing, and smaller down payments.

-The purpose of 504 Loans is to promote job creation through supporting small businesses.
-Recipients are connected with a CDC, a non-profit organization that is certified and regulated by the SBA.
+The purpose of 504 loans is to promote job creation by supporting small businesses.
+Recipients are connected with a CDC, a nonprofit organization that is certified and regulated by the SBA.
 The CDC will then provide financing in partnership with the SBA.

-Because of the focus on fixed assets, 504 Loans are often referred to as SBA Real Estate Loans or SBA Commercial Real Estate Loans.
-A 504 loan can be used for purchasing an existing building, land or land improvements, constructing or renovating facilities, purchasing equipment for long-term use, or refinancing debt connected to renovation or equipment.
-This policy makes a 504 Loan a great option for a real estate loan.
+Because of the focus on fixed assets, 504 loans are often referred to as SBA Real Estate Loans or SBA Commercial Real Estate Loans.
+A 504 loan can be used to purchase an existing building, land, land improvements, construct or renovate facilities, purchase equipment for long-term use, or refinancing debt connected to renovation or equipment.
+This policy makes a 504 loan a great option for a real estate loan.

 Rates & Terms